 Without a doubt, the Indian literary tradition is one of the oldest in the world.
-It comprises 22 officially recognized tribal languages and foreign languages like Persian, French, Portuguese and English.
-While a significant amount of the Indian literature is written a lot, more is still produced in regional languages, all of which have received an enormous reception worldwide.
+It comprises 22 officially recognized tribal and foreign languages like Persian, French, Portuguese and English.
+While a significant amount of the Indian literature is written, a lot more is propagated orally in regional languages, all of which have received an enormous reception worldwide.

 The first ancient Indian literature was Sanskrit literature which comprised Rig Veda, Mahabharata, and Kannada, all of which were written in the first millennium BCE.
-They were then followed by Marathi, Urdu and into the modern times, with Rabindra Nath Tagore, a literature writer who went on to become the first Indian Literature writer to receive a Nobel Prize for his literary work.
+They were then followed by Marathi, Urdu and into the modern times, with Rabindra Nath Tagore, a bengali writer who went on to become the first Indian to receive a Nobel Prize for his literary work.

 During the anti-colonial period, the Indians began gauging themselves with the rest of the world in education.
 To keep pace with the world’s developed literature, the Indian linguist created genres unknown to the past.
 Genres like fiction, essay, lyrical poetry, theatre, criticism and literary history started to be all been shaped according to Indian demands and public reception.

 Tagore: The Arch-Writer

 Tagore is a perfect representation of traditional and modern Indian writers.
 Although he was deeply interested in Indian traditions, he cannot be said to be a traditionalist.
 He was not a blind modernist, even though he was attracted by West and the rest of the world.
 In plays like Bisorjon, he dramatized his dissatisfaction with the outmoded conventions.
 He also criticised the blind pursuit of modernity in Muktadhara without regard to humans and nature.